quarree100/qScope_doc/source/frontend/programming.rst

 3. After setting up the simulation input data, ``simulation.running`` will be set ``True``, which causes the simulation to actually be executed (once) in the dedicated thread via ``run_script()`` within ``simulation.run()``.
 The process of the latter function will sty on hold until the subprocess is done.

-4. Once the subprocess is done, matplotlib graphs are created from the output data and the paths of these files will be send via UDP to the infoscreen to be displayed there in the next game stage.
+4. Once the subprocess is done, :ref:`matplotlib graphs are created<graphs>` from the output data and the paths of these files will be send via UDP to the infoscreen to be displayed there in the next game stage.

 Simulation Mode View
 --------------------